According to a child therapist, this is what your child fears the most at each age

 This guide created by a child therapist covers the most common things that children of different age groups worry about and can help aid you in raising a fearless child.

-It was first posted a year ago, but has since been doing the rounds online.
+It was first posted two years ago, but has since been doing the rounds online.

 The guide posted by New Mammies Ireland shows the top fears all children have from ages two to 20.